 - The Big Freeze Festival at Fountain Gate Shopping Centre - Last year's popular city snow festival will again provide city peeps an affordable snow experience and this year it has 9 interactive zones and will run from Saturday 1st of July to Sunday 9th of July.
 Journey through the snowfall forest and winter village before tossing a snowball, playing in the snow pit and riding down our snow slide.
 Continue the fun with the kids’ active challenge, polar bear slide, circus skill workshops, construction zone and art ’n’ craft activities.
 Opens Saturday 1st July.
 Find out more info or buy tickets here.
-Our review from the 2016 Big Freeze Festival here.
+Our review of this year's festival here.

 - LEGO City at Harbour Town Melbourne - A LEGO City Play Zone is coming to Harbour Town Melbourne these holidays!
 Children and parents are invited to make their way to Docklands everyday between 12pm – 4pm from Monday 3rd of July through until Sunday 16th July to experience fun and free LEGO City activities.
 Activities include a Free Build Zone, Take a pic in front of the LEGO Police Jail and the LEGO Fire Station, Play some of the amazing LEGO City iPad games and watch the virtual LEGO City come alive before your eyes and come and see a LEGO City model and spectacular LEGO statues guaranteed to impress.
 Starts Monday 3rd July.
-More info here and our review coming soon!
+Read our review here.

 - Imaginary Architecture with ArtPlay at Kensington Town Hall - Join ArtPlay and artist Lara Tumak as they take over Kensington Town Hall.
 Kids can make their own special diorama to add to a mega mini city in this cool FREE event.
 On from Thursday 6th of July 2017 to Sunday 9th of July 2017.
 More info and our review here.

 - Bug Lab: Little Bugs, Super Powers at Melbourne Museum - Bug Lab will allow visitors to marvel at ultra-detailed large-scale models of bugs, discover cutting-edge science and explore the world as bugs do, through immersive sensory experiences.
 Opens Friday 23rd June.
-Win 1 of 6 family passes and find out more info here.
 Read our review here.

 - LightTime: Illuminate your eyes, ears and mind at Scienceworks - A collective of 11 Melbourne based artists who have created hypnotic and mesmerising work that invite visitors to engage their senses to explore the phenomena of light, sound and optics.
 Kids can be immersed in a space where lasers project holographic effects to an evolving original soundtrack; enter a room of LED screens that create a spectacle to confound and entrance; and lie beneath an ultraviolet garden of floral meditation.
 Opens Saturday 1st July.
-Win 1 of 5 family passes and find out more here.
+Read our review here.

 - Little Art Big Art - The very popular Little Art Big Art Holiday Program is jammed packed with workshops that is sure to ignite imagination, exploration and creativity whilst expanding skills and having fun!
 More info & bookings have now been released check out their website.
 More info here.
 Our review here.